Friction Ridge Anatomy and In-Utero Development

 Individuality is the claim that the ridge configuration of any one individual's finger (or palm, or sole) differs in at least some detail from that of every other individual's corresponding digit, across the entire global population, both living and historical.
 This claim underpins every friction ridge identification made in every forensic laboratory in the world.

 Empirically, the claim has never been falsified.
 No confirmed case of two individuals sharing identical ridge configurations at corresponding digits has been documented in the scientific literature.
 However, the failure to find a counterexample across the operational history of fingerprint examination is not the same as a rigorous probabilistic demonstration of individuality.
-The 2009 National Academies of Sciences report, "Strengthening Forensic Science in the United States: A Path Forward," noted directly that the assumption of uniqueness had never been subjected to scientific testing using a validated statistical model, that error rates for latent print comparisons had not been established in a systematic way, and that the discipline's court admissibility was not therefore supported by the same probabilistic foundation that supports other forensic identification disciplines such as DNA.
+The 2009 National Academies of Sciences report, "Strengthening Forensic Science in the United States: A Path Forward,", whose full implications for courtroom testimony are examined in the expert testimony and NAS critique topic, noted directly that the assumption of uniqueness had never been subjected to scientific testing using a validated statistical model, that error rates for latent print comparisons had not been established in a systematic way, and that the discipline's court admissibility was not therefore supported by the same probabilistic foundation that supports other forensic identification disciplines such as DNA.

 The response from the fingerprint science community since 2009 has included systematic efforts to build probabilistic models for friction ridge evidence.
 The PCAST (President's Council of Advisors on Science and Technology) report in 2016, published in the US, repeated and amplified the NAS concerns.
-Research groups at NIST, the University of Lausanne (Switzerland), and the Australian Federal Police have contributed statistical work, including the NIST Special Database 302 and the work of Champod and colleagues at Lausanne on feature frequency distributions, toward a framework that can support likelihood ratio testimony rather than binary "identification" conclusions.
+Research groups at NIST, the University of Lausanne (Switzerland), and the Australian Federal Police have contributed statistical work, including the Champod frequency models and the FRStat likelihood-ratio framework, toward a framework that can support likelihood ratio testimony rather than binary "identification" conclusions.
 Several UK laboratories, including those operating under the Forensic Science Regulator's framework, have moved toward qualified conclusion language in latent print reports rather than the absolute "identified" language that was standard pre-2009.

-Monozygotic (identical) twin pairs share essentially the same genome and originate from a single fertilised egg.
-They therefore provide a natural experiment for dissecting genetic from developmental contributions to friction ridge configuration.
+Monozygotic twin pairs share essentially the same genome and originate from a single fertilised egg, providing a natural experiment for separating genetic from developmental contributions to ridge configuration.
 If ridge patterns were genetically determined in a strict sense, monozygotic twins would have identical or near-identical prints.
 The evidence is unambiguous: they do not.

 Studies comparing intra-pair fingerprint similarity in monozygotic versus dizygotic twin pairs consistently show that monozygotic twins are more similar to each other than dizygotic twins (confirming a genetic contribution to general pattern class), but their ridge configurations at the minutia level differ substantially and are individually distinguishable by trained examiners (confirming that the genetic contribution does not fully specify the configuration).
 Locard's early observations on twin prints were confirmed systematically by Slater and colleagues (1964) and by twin databases maintained at the Max Planck Institute and by population genetics groups studying fingerprint heritability.